LippmannLab/Lippmann-Lab-Onboarding/docs/Manuscripts.md

     - The lab has a [Biorender](https://biorender.com/) license, so you can ask Ethan to get access to the program in order to make figures.

-    - [Vanderbilt IT Software Store](https://it.vanderbilt.edu/software-store/index.php) provides free software to students, staff, and faculty including Microsoft Office 365 ProPlus and ChemBioDraw as well as discounted subscriptions such as Adobe Photoshop and Prism.
+    - [Vanderbilt IT Software Store](https://it.vanderbilt.edu/software-store/index.php) provides free software to students, staff, and faculty including Microsoft Office 365 ProPlus and ChemBioDraw as well as discounted subscriptions for programs like Adobe Photoshop and Prism.
 If you think a program would be broadly beneficial for the lab to purchase a license for, discuss it with Ethan.

 7. **After assembling the figures and submitting the paper, provide Ethan with the figures** ***minus*** **their lettering (a, b, c, etc.).** This makes it easier to use these figures for presentations.